linesd/az_fda/README.md

 **Notes:**
  - The search for AstraZeneca products under the `openfda.manufacturer_name` field yields only 27 records.
- - Consequently, the average number of ingredients for per year and per year per route are significantly less than the exercise suggests.
+Consequently, the average number of ingredients for per year and per year per route are significantly less than the exercise suggests.
  - Ingredients listed in the `spl_product_data_elements` field are assumed to be separated by the `,` delimiter.
+ - The low number of data points makes it difficult to successfully tranform the data (such as log, sqrt or arcsine) for parametric testing.
+So this is not done here for that reason.
  - Tested for python >= 3.6

 **Table of Contents:**